-Ages Birth Through Preschool
+Birth Through Preschool

-- Pancakes, Pancakes! by Eric Carle (Ages 4 to 8) Buy from Amazon: The barnyard rooster crows and Jack wakes up -- hungry, of course!
+- Pancakes, Pancakes! by Eric Carle, ages 4 to 9: The barnyard rooster crows and Jack wakes up – hungry, of course!
 What does he want for breakfast?
 A big pancake!
 But first, Jack's mother needs flour from the mill, an egg from the black hen, milk from the spotted cow, butter churned from fresh cream, and firewood for the stove.
 Will Jack ever get his pancake?
-With his trademark vibrant collage illustrations and a lively text, Eric Carle has created a mouthwatering tale for young readers. - from the publisher
+With his trademark vibrant collage illustrations and a lively text, Eric Carle has created a mouthwatering tale for young readers.(From the publisher.)

-- Let’s Eat: What Children Eat Around the World by Beatrice Hollyer (Ages 5 to 9) Buy from Amazon: This beautifully designed book describes the lives of five children from South Africa, Mexico, Thailand, India, and France and their relationship with family and food.
+- Let’s Eat: What Children Eat Around the World by Beatrice Hollyer, ages 5 to 9: This beautifully designed book describes the lives of five children from South Africa, Mexico, Thailand, India, and France and their relationship with family and food.
 Artful photographs capture the joy and activities of the children, their place in the family, their involvement in the food gathering and cooking process, and the natural settings in which they live.

 Each chapter also discusses a special day and its food, for example, a wedding celebration in South Africa and a patron saint's fiesta in Mexico.
 Children reading this book or having it read to them will easily make comparisons between these children's lives and cultures and their own.
 This lovely introduction to the world at large and a child's intimate connections with his particular world will intrigue children with both the differences and the similarities between their world and those of the other children.